Basic benefit covered services

 Step 1: Receive Autism Spectrum Disorder (ASD) diagnosis

-Diagnosis must come from an approved ASD-diagnosing Primary Care Manager (PCM) or specialist.
+Diagnosis must be from an approved ASD-diagnosing Primary Care Manager (PCM) or specialist.

 • Board-certified developmental pediatrician